Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 Does a Pap smear hurt?

-We won’t lie, it’s not 100% comfortable – but, for most, it’s just like a quick scratch, by no means unbearable, and it’s over super fast (quicker than a flu shot!).
-If you’re anxious about it, just talk to your provider.
-They’ll be happy to walk you through the steps out loud and ease your nerves.
+It may not be 100% comfortable, but for most, it’s like a quick scratch – not unbearable and over quickly (faster than a flu shot!).
+If you’re anxious, talk to your provider.
+They’ll guide you through the process and calm your nerves.

 Can you get a Pap smear during your period?